paulcosmos/new-world-template/content/reviews/review-1.md

 ---
-title: James
+title: Dennis
 type: review
 rating: 5
-location:
+location: CF37
 ---

-Excellent!
-Great final result and a very friendly service.
-Highly recommended.
+Had work done on my roof by this person great guy and his work 100% very happy with the work he did thank you so much